-A short one-page intro telling us what this book is about.
+White Star Starts with a short one-page intro telling us what this book is about.
 Which is basically a conversion of the Swords & Wizardry fantasy RPG ruleset to a Sci-Fi setting.
 Now Swords & Wizardry is itself a retro-clone of original Dungeons and Dragons, the original Brown/White boxed set or OD&D as it’s often called.

 This is a stand-alone game.
 You don’t need to own S&W or any version of D&D to play.
 White Star was written as a generic sci-fi setting made to handle anything from Flash Gordon Pulp to Alien Horror to Sci-Fantasy like Star Wars.
 That said, reading it so far there’s definitely a leaning towards Star Wars as the primary source.

 If you’ve played any D&D or any game based on D&D you know these by heart.
 What’s most interesting to me here is that very little is derived from your stats.
 It seems like most modern games are pinning more and more things to each core stat.
 This goes the other way.
 Most of the stats are just stats and nothing more, some give an XP bonus and nothing more.
 Now that’s the base rules.
 There are optional rules.

 About that: this game has a ton of optional “House Rules” obviously inspired by the many ways GMs have been adopting and adding to the core D&D rules over the years.
 There are a lot of these.
 For example, between the two pages I have open right now there are three house rule sections.
 Between these two pages, there are nearly as many words spent on house rules as there are for core rules.